 Check the labels on all the products you plan to use, so you know how to keep yourself and others safe.
 Follow the instructions on the label and remember to:

-- wear gloves and any other safety gear if recomended by the label.
+- wear gloves and any other safety gear if recommended by the label.

 - never mix different cleaning products together.
 Different cleaning products may react producing poisonous gasses.